kyawkyawhtet12/nest-boilerplate/Readme.md

 > **Warning**: It is recommended to install `nest-setup` globally using the `-g` flag to make it accessible across your system.
 Installing packages globally can affect system-wide configurations, so ensure you trust the source before proceeding.

+> **Warning**: This package is intended for personal use.
+Please consider this carefully before installing it.

 To install the `nest-setup` package globally, use the following command:

 ```bash